peaclab/PACT/Liquid/README.md

 Users can manipulate the power number in ptrace_files/liquid_ptrace.csv.
 Users can also change the liquid flow velocity in /modelParams_files/modelParams_liquid.config.
-To run liquid cooling simulations, go to scripts and run the following commands:
+To run liquid cooling simulations, go to scripts folder and run the following commands:
 ```python
 python liquid.py
 ```